ntvy95/ntvy95.github.io/docs/roleplaybot.markdown

 An interaction can contain up to 10 characters due to the possible computational constraints.

+It is entirely possible to start your interaction by this message instead:

+    !prp init interaction
+    Character: <character 1>, <character 2>, ... , <character n>
+    Your brief descriptiion about the interaction, e.g. the interaction time.

+Or this message:

+    !prp init interaction
+    Role: <Role 1>, <Role 2>, ... , <Role n>
+    Your brief descriptiion about the interaction, e.g. the interaction time.

+Or this message:

+    !prp init interaction
+    Your brief descriptiion about the interaction, e.g. the interaction time.

 ## FAQ

 1. What kind of data will you collect and store on your database?